 "That is what Rapidus is focusing on, to try creating smaller than two-nanometer-size chips.
-With the new EUV (extreme ultraviolet) exposure equipment installed soon, the com-
+With the new EUV (extreme ultraviolet) exposure equipment installed soon, the company will accelerate preparations to start the mass production of logic semiconductors in 2027."
+Wakabayashi said.